alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

  DONE:
  - Fix assets directory issue due to capitalization.
  - Add hotkey for quick stack via opt-in config option.
+ - (X) Add hotkey for "Organize" button via opt-in config option.
+   - No need for this, as base game already has a hotkey!
+When in your inventory menu, press the controller's "back" button to organize inventory.

  ---